-Polyakovskiy et al. [19] proposed the first set of heuristics for solving the TTP.
+Polyakovskiy et al. [11] proposed the first set of heuristics for solving the TTP.
 Their approach was to solve the problem using two steps.
 The first step involved generating a good TSP tour by using the classical Chained Lin-Kernighan heuristic [1].
 The second step involved keeping the tour fixed and applying a packing heuristic for improving the solution.
-Their first approach was a simple heuristic (SH) which constructed a solution by processing and picking items that maximised the objective value according to a given tour.
-Items were picked based on a score value that was calculated for each item to estimate how good it is according to the given tour.
-They also proposed two iterative heuristics, namely the Random Local Search and (1+1)-EA, which based on certain probabilistic calculations flipped a number of packing bits.
-After each iteration the solution was evaluated and if an improvement was noted, the changes were kept.